Lower-Division Courses

 Provides an introduction to the practice of forensic anthropology.
 Forensic anthropology is an applied subfield of biological anthropology.
 Forensic anthropologists are often crucial in identifying victims of mass fatalities resulting from both natural and human-made disasters, homicides (both historic and recent), human rights abuses, and war deaths.
 Introduces the underlying theory and the applied techniques that forensic anthropologists use to recover and identify individuals and assess what happened to the individual before and after death.
 Through both lecture and lab sessions, topics will include skeletal biology, disease and trauma that can be seen on bone, methods used by forensic anthropologists, and the ethical concerns that arise when working with human remains in a medicolegal context.
 Prerequisite: ANTH 5.

 This course allows students to develop a basic familiarity with human skeletal remains, including the identification of the bones of the skull, dentition, and axial and appendicular skeletons.
 Identification of side (i.e., left, right) and element of both intact and fragmentary remains will be considered.
-Prerequisite: ANTH 5; and ANTH major/minor only or consent of instructor.
+Prerequisite: ANTH 005; and ANTH major/minor only.
 [Offered Spring semester every odd academic year]

 Study of human skeletal remains from archaeological contexts.
 Theoretical and thematic approaches in contemporary research.
 In-depth consideration of bioarchaeological methods used to explore pathology, occupation, geographic origins, etc. from human skeletal remains.
 Anthropometrics, disease, and trauma are considered, preparing students for anthropological study of both individual remains and skeletal populations.
-Prerequisite: ANTH 5; and ANTH major/minor only or consent of instructor.
+Prerequisite: ANTH 005; and ANTH major/minor.
 [Offered Spring semester every even academic year]

 ANTH 190: Topics in Anthropology [4]